 What Style to Choose?

-Some types of sofas are also known for being of a large or small size, so it’s important to know the dimensions of your room and the amount of space you have available for the sofa.
+Some types of sofas are also known for being of a large or small size.
+It’s important to know the dimensions of your room and the amount of space you have available for the sofa.

 Interior Construction is Key

 And you thought choosing among types of sofas was difficult!
-The upholstery options for couches are nearly endless and should definitely be driven primarily by your lifestyle and the level of maintenance you are willing to undertake.
-Decide if you need something durable like leather a microfiber textile, or outdoor fabric, or if you can opt for something more opulent or special.
+The upholstery options for couches are nearly endless.
+The primary drivers for your sofa choice should. definitely be lifestyle and the level of maintenance you are willing to undertake.
+Decide if you need something durable like leather, a microfiber textile, or outdoor fabric, or if you can opt for something more opulent.

 Turning back to the different types of couches, here’s a guide to 22 kinds that are available and what décor styles they work with best:

 Actually, a modern loveseat is a smaller version of a sofa.
 It’s often sold as a matching piece with many types of couches.
 In addition to being a companion piece of furniture, it works for people who live in small spaces.